-In this example, we will discuss a C++ Program to find a matrix with marked Asterisks Region.
+In this instance, we will explore a C++ code to identify a matrix containing highlighted regions marked by asterisks.

 Problem Statement:

-Assume we have a n × n character grid with asterisks (*) and dots (.).
-All cells except two are designated with a dot.
-We need to mark two more cells as the corners to create a rectangle with sides that are parallel to the coordinate axes.
+Assume there is an n × n grid consisting of asterisks (*) and dots (.).
+Almost every cell contains a dot except for two cells.
+These two cells are required to be identified as the corners to form a rectangle with sides that are parallel to the coordinate axes.

 Overview: